ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 Assigning a variable to one machine: host variables
 ===================================================

-You can easily assign a variable to a single host, then use it later in playbooks.
+You can easily assign a variable to a single host and then use it later in playbooks.
 You can do this directly in your inventory file.

 In INI: